arunrajan2023/db_input_vasp/README.md

 ```

 ### ⚠️ Warning
-Ensure that you have generated chemically meaningful structures for optimization.
+Ensure that generated structures are chemically meaningful for optimization.
 Submit only the relevant structures for DFT calculation.

+### License
+&copy; Arun Rajan